ozzmanmuhammad/Face-detection-YOLOv8-and-Recognition-with-SIAMESE-Network/README.md

-Certainly!
-Here's a generated README file for the code provided:

----

 # YOLOv8 Object Detection and Siamese Network for Face Recognition

 This repository contains code that demonstrates how to train YOLOv8 for object detection tasks and use a Siamese network for face recognition tasks.
 The YOLOv8 model is trained on a custom face detection dataset, and the Siamese network utilizes the FaceNet model for face recognition.